nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.
 </div>

-### Archiving data files `[coming in v2.0]`

-_Details coming soon ..._

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TAManager home folder.

 --------------------------------------------------------------------------------------------------------------------